parklab/SCAN2/README.md

 autosomes 1-22 and the X chromosome in female samples).

+# License
+SCAN2 is freely available for non-commercial use.

 # Installation
 SCAN2 is distributed as a conda package.
 Installation requires the conda